Skip to main content

 Tech Stack

-React NativeNext.jsAWSReactTailwindNestJSGraphQLpostgreSQLFirebaseStripe
+React NativeNext.jsAWSReactTailwindNestJSGraphQLPostgreSQLFirebaseStripeTerraform

-• Frontend: React (Back-Office), React Native (Mobile), Next.js (Web)
+• Frontend: React (Back-Office), React Native (Mobile), Next.js (Web), Vite + React 19 (Kiosk)

 • Backend: NestJS (APIs & BFF), AWS (Cognito, DynamoDB, AppSync, S3)